fortythreesam/FourthYearProject/report/report.md

 ### 2.3 Evaluation Metrics

 As shown above, we have four methods of evaluating the effectiveness of a denoising filter.
 The main reason for this is that the EA optimizes the result based on the fitness function.
-One of the above metrics will be used as a the fitness function and we use the others to analyse it's effectiveness in other areas.
+One of the above metrics will be used as the fitness function, and then use the others to analyse its effectiveness in other areas.

 #### 2.3.1 Root Mean Squared Error (RMSE)